 ArtPlay Administrative Staff

 Kimberly came to the Alys Stephens Center in 2002 and became Director of Education and Outreach in 2005.
-An Alabama native, she graduated from Indian Springs School and has a B.M. in Musical Theatre from the University of Miami and a M.A. in Arts Administration from Goucher College in Baltimore, MD.
+An Alabama native, she graduated from Indian Springs School and has a B.M. in Musical Theatre from the University of Miami, a M.A. in Arts Administration from Goucher College in Baltimore, MD, and a Graduate Certificate in Arts in Medicine from University of Florida.
 Kimberly, a recent nominee for the Children’s Advocate’s “Friend of Children” Award, makes it her mission to foster creativity in everyone through the programming of ArtPlay.
-She is an active actress in Birmingham’s theatre community and a mother of two.
+She is an actress in Birmingham’s theatre community and a mother of two.

 ARTPLAY TEACHING ARTISTS

 Alicia Johnson is an actress, director, producer and teacher.
 Alicia has a MFA in Theatre Management and has served as the Director of Marketing and Communications for the Alabama Shakespeare Festival and the Alabama Symphony Orchestra.
 She has been an Arts Mentor for Alys Stephens Center Educational Programs and an Audience Development Consultant for both the Oregon Shakespeare Festival and the Birmingham Museum of Art.
 She is currently an advisor to the President of Miles College.

 Amanda Miller was born and raised in Chapel Hill, North Carolina.
 She commenced her professional training at the North Carolina School of the Arts/UNCSA, having received the first Terry Sanford Scholarship.
 She continued her studies in New York while she danced for the Chicago Lyrical Opera Ballet, the Deutschen Oper Berlin and other independent events.
 In 1984 William Forsythe invited her to Ballett Frankfurt as a dancer and soon thereafter she became resident choreographer .